auroraweblabs/starter-Django-Rest/readme.txt

 11] The Pillow Library is also added to requirements.
-I assume you guys are familliar with virtualenviornments, I like to have my env in project folder and have a src folder as BASE_DIR for django project I am not pushing my enviornment to git so just make one and you will be good to go :) however, this is personal and feel free to customize it.
+I assume you guys are familliar with virtualenviornments, I like to have my env in project folder and have a src folder as BASE_DIR for django project I am pushing my enviornment to git so just use it or make one and you will be good to go :) however, this is personal and feel free to customize it.

 #settings.json for vscode